 Article XI: Company Meetings Section 1: Annual Meetings 1.1 Post Production: held no more than three weeks after the final performance of the summer Production, and shall mark the commencement of the new Production year.
 At this Meeting the Executive Committee of the Board of Directors, the General Director, and four members of the Play Reading Committee shall be elected.
 1.2 Thanksgiving: held within ten days of the fourth Thursday of November.
-At this Meeting the Directing Staff as well as the Internet Committee Chair shall be elected.
+At this meeting, the Directing Staff as well as the Internet Committee Chair shall be elected.
+The top five show will be presented to the company.
 1.3 Christmas: held within ten days of December 25th.
-At this Meeting the show for the summer Production and the Bylaw and Fundraising Committee Head Chairs shall be selected.
+At this meeting, the show for the summer Production and the Bylaw and Fundraising Committee Head Chairs shall be selected.
 1.4 Easter: held within fourteen days of Easter Sunday, unless Easter falls after April 1.
 At this Meeting the Historian, Alumni and Education Chairs shall be elected.
 1.5 Pre-Production: held within one week of the beginning of rehearsals.
 At this Meeting the Social Chair shall be elected.
 1.6 Any Meeting may be scheduled for a different time than that specified in the bylaws with the consent of three fifths of the Company.

 Section 2: Other Meetings 2.1 The Board may also convene any other Company Meeting it deems necessary.